bjackson1/streaming_counter/README.md

 The PoC is built as a single instance that can be scaled only vertically (i.e. adding hardware/VM resources).

 To adapt the service to be horizontally scalable I might implement a sharding mechanism based on the subscriber ID.
-An additional service could be created to handle requests from all subscribers, where the subscriber ID would be converted to a modulus of a number of required stream_register services, allowing consistent and even distribution of load.
+The approach would provide a mechanism to predictably distribute load across many nodes in an even manner (depending on selected hash/algorithm).

 # Running